aniketmondal1210/Mood-Chef/README.md

 ## Features

--A variety of recipes for moods: Happy, Sad, Stressed, Excited.
--JSON-based storage for easy addition and retrieval of recipes.
--Simple, beginner-friendly Python code.
+-A variety of recipes for moods: Happy, Sad, Stressed, Excited.\n -JSON-based storage for easy addition and retrieval of recipes.\n -Simple, beginner-friendly Python code.\n
--Extendable to include more moods and recipes over time.
+-Extendable to include more moods and recipes over time.\n

 ## Technologies Used